grml/grml-constitution/Constitution.md

 * Anybody can step down at any time from a given role.
 * Anybody who's been proposed for a role can dismiss the proposal.
+* Any role change MUST be announced at least 48 hours before on the grml developer mailinglist.
+An introduction to vote about the change is sufficient.

 Grml Developer
 --------------